 OCD Medication

 Some people with OCD may also benefit from psychiatric medication.
-These medications are typically prescribed by a psychiatrist or licensed doctor, nurse practitioner or physician’s assistant with specialized experience in mental health treatment.
+These medications are typically prescribed by a psychiatrist or licensed doctor, nurse practitioner, or physician’s assistant with specialized experience in mental health treatment.
 On occasion, medication may be prescribed by a general practitioner or primary care provider.
-The most prescribed medications for OCD are SRIs and SSRIs, Antipsychotics, and Benzodiazepines.
+The most prescribed medications for OCD include SRIs and SSRIs, Antipsychotics, and Benzodiazepines.

 Other Treatment Options

-Transcranial magnetic stimulation (TMS) is one other treatment option that has shown success in treating OCD.
-TMS involves passing magnetic pulses through the brain to stimulate the neurons in the brain.
+- Transcranial magnetic stimulation (TMS): TMS for OCD has shown success in treating obsessions and compulsions.
+It involves passing magnetic pulses through the brain to stimulate the neurons in the brain.
 TMS may not work for everyone, but for those who’ve had limited success with therapy and medications, it offers a new opportunity for progress.13

 How to Get Help for OCD

-If you or a loved one is suffering from OCD, seeking formal treatment is recommended.
+If you suspect you have OCD, you should start by seeking formal treatment from a specialist.
 Therapy is a first-line treatment covered by most health insurance plans.
 To find an in-network therapist or to see if therapy is covered by your plan, you can call the number on the back of your insurance card or use your insurance company’s online search tools.
 You can also use your insurance company to find in-network psychiatrists or other prescribing professionals who can discuss options for medication.

 Once you have a list of in-network therapists, the next step would be to call to see if they have experience in treating OCD and if they are accepting new patients.
-Right now, ERP is the treatment of choice for OCD, because it has the most evidence to support its efficacy.
+Right now, ERP is the treatment of choice for OCD, because it has the most evidence to support its efficacy—so it’s important to find a professional with experience using ERP.

 Coping With OCD Symptoms